LevanSturua/common-core-db-bugs/README.md

 # common-core-db-bugs
-core and database common bugs
+core and database common bugs for trinitycore & sunwellcore & azerothcore game version: 3.3.5a